zhiyanfoo/controlplaneplayground/README.md

 1. For the running envoy instance, what is the port of the control-plane the envoy instance is connected to?
-2. Did envoy connect to the control-plane before it was ready?
+2. Did envoy connect to the control-plane before then control-plane was ready?

 You may find the envoy admin panel helpful in answering these questions.
 - **Envoy Admin Panel**: http://localhost:60001